Frank Moore (performance artist): Influence and legacy

 Performance artist Annie Sprinkle considers Moore one of her teachers, and Moore performed with a host of performance and underground punk figures since the 1970s. including Barbara Smith, Linda Carmella Sibio, The Feederz, and Dirk Dirksen - The Pope of Punk.

 Frank Moore's life and art are now documented in a web video series called Let Me Be Frank.

 As of September 2017, Frank Moore's work is archived at the Bancroft Library at the University of California, Berkeley.
 The collection is titled "Frank Moore papers, approximately 1970-2013."

 In April 2018, the Berkeley Art Museum and Pacific Film Archive (BAMPFA) accepted two of Frank's oil paintings into their permanent collection: Mariah (1977), and Patti Smith (1979).
-Patti Smith was also included in the BAMPFA exhibition, Way Bay 2, in June of 2018.
+Patti Smith was also included in the BAMPFA exhibition, Way Bay 2, in June 2018.

 In 2019, a collection of Frank Moore's work was archived at the Performistanbul Live Art Research Space in Istanbul, Turkey.

 In January 2023, the Berkeley Art Museum and Pacific Film Archive (BAMPFA) mounted a solo exhibition of Frank Moore's oil paintings titled Frank Moore/MATRIX 280: Theater of Human Melting.
 The exhibition ran from January 25 through April 23, 2023 and was curated by Vincent Fecteau and Keith Wilson.

 In 2024, three of Frank's oil paintings, Superman, Frankenstein, and Unicorn, were part of the exhibition, For Dear Life: Art, Medicine, and Disability, at the Museum of Contemporary Art San Diego (MCASD) in La Jolla, California.